ginstrom/paladin-novel/chapters/05_change-of-course.md

 # Chapter 5 – A Change of Course

-Pre-dawn mist coiled around Blackwater's northern gate like ghostly fingers as Gond observed from the darkness a few hundred yards out.
+Afternoon fog coiled around Blackwater's northern gate like ghostly fingers as Gond observed from a few hundred yards out.
 Reaching down, he grabbed a handful of mud and smeared it across his forehead, then nudged his horse forward.

 Gond's breath fogged in the chill air.
 He tugged his hood lower, concealing the brand that marked him as escaped property.
 The city's walls loomed ahead, black silhouettes against the pale sky.
 His pulse hammered against his throat.